kclawson/shell_completions/README.md

-This is a small Python script that returns the list of command-line tab completions.
+This is a small Python script that returns the list of command-line tab completions for an input string.

 Usage
 -----